szabgab/dancer-spa-book-source/manuscript/create-dancer-app.md

 $ dancer2 gen -a Demo::App
 ```

-This will create a directory called `Demo-App` right where you are, a bunch of subdirectories and files in it.
-This is the skeleton of an application.
-It will print the names of the directories and files as it creates them
-and at the end it prints out the instructions to follow:
+This will create a directory called `Demo-App` right where you are, a bunch of subdirectories and files in it  This is the skeleton of an application.
+It will print the names of the directories and files as it creates them and at the end it prints out the instructions to follow:

 ```
 The application is ready to serve; to run it, do: